istio-ecosystem/security-policy-migrate/README.md

 ![Build and Test](https://github.com/yangminzhu/security-policy-migrate/workflows/Build/badge.svg)
 ![Release](https://github.com/yangminzhu/security-policy-migrate/workflows/Release/badge.svg)

-A tool to convert the Istio v1alpha1 security policy to the v1beta1 version.
+A tool to convert the Istio v1alpha1 authentication policy to the v1beta1 version.

 The tool helps you to upgrade the old Istio cluster (<= 1.5) to a newer version (>= 1.6) by migrating the deprecated v1alpha1 authentication policy to the corresponding v1beta1 versions.